prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 The Rigidbody component is an essential component when adding physical interactions between objects.

 Game objects which don't have a Rigidbody component are considered static colliders.
 When moving a game object, it is good to add a Rigidbody to it for efficiency.

 If you want to control its movement directly, you simply need to mark it as kinematic on its Rigidbody properties.

-Term ""Gizmos"" is used to give visual debugging or setup aids in the scene view.
+Term _Gizmos_ is used to give visual debugging or setup aids in the scene view.
 Gismo colliders do not exist.
 They are fake.

 ## 21. To check if your bullet hits the target you use:
-**Raycasting**    ☐ Trajectory Simulation
+☑ **Raycasting**    ☐ Trajectory Simulation

 _Raycasting_ is a very useful and powerful tool available on the physics engine.